 Setting up the ZenWi-Fi AX Mini is like that of any AiMesh system.
-First, you set up the router unit just like yo do any router with a web interface.
+First, you set up the router unit just like you do any router with a web interface.
 (Alternatively, you can use the Asus Router mobile app for the job, but I always prefer the interface.)

 This step is easy and took me less than ten minutes.
 The XD4R, like most Asus router, can even take the backup file from another Asus router, making it very convenient for an upgrade.
 Then came a bit of an unpleasant surprise.

 Since both the ZenWiFi AX and ZenWiFi AC have their hardware — each includes two identical routers — pre-synced, I was expecting the same with the ZenWiFi XD4.
 It only makes sense considering its satellites are not routers.

 Well, that wasn’t the case with my review set.
 (Per Asus, future sets will likely be pre-synced).
 I had to add the two nodes to the router manually to form a mesh.
-It wasn’t a huge deal — the AiMesh setup process was straight forward — but it did cost me another 10 minutes or so.
+It wasn’t a huge deal — the AiMesh setup process is straightforward — but it did cost me another 10 minutes or so.
 And then, there was even more.